Creating a (CWR) Delivery ✪

 Filter Which Works You Wish To Include in Your Delivery

 Next, you can filter which Works to include in the delivery.
-There are a number of factors which you can filter your Works on; such as when the Works were created, whether you publish them in a particular territory or whether you have already delivered them to a particular collection society before.
+There are a number of factors which you can filter your Works on with our smart filters:

-Once clicking the Save button of your Delivery, Curve will automatically add all the works that meet your filters.
-You can flick through the list of Works, and choose to include or exclude specific Works or Catalogue Groups.
+Once clicking the Save button of your Delivery, Curve will automatically add all the Approved (and not on Hold for that partner) Works that meet your filters:

 Export or Deliver Your Delivery

 Once you are satisfied with the created Delivery, you can either export the CWR file, or deliver directly.
 Hitting the Export button on the top right of your screen will export your CWR file for you to share with your partners.
-Alternatively, if you have selected a Delivery Partner in the overview, a Deliver button will be present for you to send the CWR file directly via FTP or via email.
+You can deliver to your partner directly from the Curve platform by clicking the Deliver button.
+The file will be delivered to the email or FTP that's specified on the Delivery Partner.

 Import Your Acknowledgement Files